2called-chaos/mcl/Readme.md

   * **MCL does not modify minecraft** itself in any way!
 It's reading from and writing to the server console only.
   * MCL may download, create, symlink, backup, restore, delete or modify files and folders inside your server folder.
   * The buildin _!eval_ plugin is disabled by default because it's evil!
+  * When you see "ticks" somewhere it refers to the MCL loop.
+It has nothing to do with Minecraft ticks.

 ## Use MCL for multiple servers